pacuna/dckerize/README.md

     $ vagrant up

-Vagrant will pull the ubuntu trusty image, the neccesary docker images and set the shared folder for development.
+Vagrant will pull the ubuntu trusty image, the necesary docker images and set the shared folder for development.

 Once finished, run: